-3. Honey pots
+3. Honey Pots

-Retailers are also adding “honey pot” pages to their sites to catch sneaker bots red-handed.
+Retailers are also adding “honey pot” pages to their sites to stop sneaker bots red-handed.
 The bots are drawn in and at the last minute, the URL is switched to prevent the bots finding their sought-after sneakers.
 One unfortunate bot operator had an expensive surprise when they were diverted to a landing page with an inflated sneaker price of $10,000 and their bot automatically checked out.

 Yet despite the various clever strategies to out-wit sneaker bot operators, the sneaker bots continue to win the war and are driving an industry that is now valued at over $5bn.

 Sneaker bots are clever enough to take on enterprise-grade retailers and your business needs a powerful method of defence in its arsenal to fight back.